saltstack/salt/doc/topics/installation/osx.rst

     sudo port install py27-msgpack
     sudo port install python-swig

-Now if you are using the OSX system python, you'll need to pip install using 'sudo':
+For installs using the OSX system python, pip install needs to use 'sudo':

 .. code-block:: bash

     sudo pip install salt

-If you have `python installed via homebrew`_, you shouldn't need sudo:
+For installs using `python installed via homebrew`_, sudo should be unnecessary:

 .. code-block:: bash